pirelenito/react-server-side-rendering-example/README.md

 * [Sublime Linter jsxhint](https://github.com/SublimeLinter/SublimeLinter-jsxhint)

+## Using JSX as views

+It is possible using [this guy](https://github.com/reactjs/express-react-views) to handle the JSX as views (althogh it still have the same problem of requiring server restart to reflect changes in the views code).
+Might be an option, although it limits its use as real components in the client.

 ## Drawbacks

 * Any change in the code of the views/components require a server restart to be applied.
 Something that can be easily resolved using something like [supervisor](https://github.com/isaacs/node-supervisor).